lloyd/lloyd.io/posts/2011-06-13-simple-site-publishing-with-git.md

 This user account should be one with minimal system access.
 I often use `http` or `www-data` for this purpose, but you can create a new user if you like.
-For the purposes of this tutorial, we'll create a user with the name `jsonselect` and refer to him later in this tutorial as the *git user*.
+For the purposes of this tutorial, we'll create a user with the name `gituser` and refer to him later in this tutorial as the *git user*.

+**NOTE:** The rest of this tutorial assumes you are authenticated as this user.

 ### Step 2: figure out paths